vaidyt/GCodeSim/README.md

 $ python main.py
 ```

-NOTE
+#### NOTE

+- The program was tested in python 3.9.1
-numpy is a prerequisite for the project and it can be easily installed by following the instructions here - https://numpy.org/install/
+- numpy is a prerequisite for the project and it can be easily installed by following the instructions here - https://numpy.org/install/

 #### Description of Projects